 9. Do some gardening

 Keep hedges, trees and bushes well-trimmed, especially if they are near doors and windows.
 These plants provide cover, making it easier for burglars to access your home without a neighbour seeing.
-Trim any large tree branches close to your second floor.
-Thieves with a knack for climbing could use these to access your home.
+Also, trim any large tree branches close to your second floor to discourage thieves with a knack for climbing.

 10. Clearly display your house number